 – Otherwise (the current picture is not an IDR picture), picture storage buffers containing a picture which are marked as "not needed for output" and "unused for reference" are emptied (without output).
 When any of the following conditions is true, the "bumping" process specified in subclause C.5.2.1 is invoked repeatedly until there is an empty picture storage buffer to store the current decoded picture.

-The number of pictures in the DPB that are marked "needed for output" is greater than num_reorder_pics[ temporal_id ],
+The number of pictures in the DPB that are marked as "needed for output" is greater than num_reorder_pics[ temporal_id ],

 The number of pictures in the DPB with temporal_id lower than or equal to the temporal_id of the current picture is equal to max_dec_pic_buffering[ temporal_id ] + 1.